Rigid analytic Stein algebraic groups are affine: Introduction

 The difference between affine and Stein varieties is quite subtle.
-Neeman exhibited a quasi-affine (that is, admitting an open immersion in an affine variety) complex variety which is Stein but not affine.\footnote{Note that algebraic functions on $A^\natural$ are all constant (\cite[Proposition 2.3]{BrionAntiAffine}), thus $A^\natural$ is not quasi-affine.} Let me recall his construction.

-Let $H$ be an ample line bundle on the abelian variety $A$ and $P$ be the total space of the line bundle $p^\ast H^\vee$ on $A^\natural$ deprived of its zero section, where $p \colon A^\natural \to A$ is the projection.
-The principal $\Gm$-bundle $P$ is quasi-affine by ampleness of $H$, but not affine: otherwise, by Geometric Invariant Theory (\cite[Theorem 1.1]{GIT}), the quotient $P / \Gm = A^\natural$ would be so.
-On the other hand, a principal $\bbC^\times$-bundle on a Stein space is itself Stein\footnote{This is true for principal bundle under a Stein complex Lie group, see \cite{MatsushimaMorimoto}.}, hence so is $P$.

-As remarked by Neeman (\cite[Proposition 5.5]{Neeman}), a quasi-affine complex variety $X$ which is Stein but not affine forces its $\bbC$-algebra of global sections $\Gamma(X, \cO_X)$ not to be finitely generated.
+Neeman exhibited a quasi-affine (that is, admitting an open immersion in an affine variety) complex variety which is Stein but not affine.\footnote{The algebraic functions on $A^\natural$ are all constant thus $A^\natural$ is not quasi-affine.} Let me recall his construction.
+Let $H$ be an ample line bundle on $A$ and $P$ be the total space of the line bundle $p^\ast H^\vee$ deprived of its zero section, where $p \colon A^\natural \to A$ is the projection.
+The principal $\Gm$-bundle $P$ is quasi-affine by ampleness of $H$, but not affine: otherwise $P / \Gm = A^\natural$ would be so.
+Besides, a principal $\bbC^\times$-bundle on a Stein space is itself Stein,\footnote{This is true for principal bundle under a Stein complex Lie group, see \cite{MatsushimaMorimoto}.} hence so is $P$.
+A quasi-affine complex variety $X$ which is Stein but not affine forces its $\bbC$-algebra of global sections $\Gamma(X, \cO_X)$ not to be finitely generated \cite[Proposition 5.5]{Neeman}.
 As $P$ is such a variety, it yields a counter-example of Hilbert's fourteenth problem, as extended by Zariski (\emph{op.cit.} Remark 8.2).